-Historically, food pantries did not know that they could be found by members of the community with extra food, they did not know that they did not need refrigeration or extra storage to accept the food and they did not know how to reach out to their community to receive the extra food.
+Historically, many food pantries did not know that they could be found by members of the community with extra food.
+They did not know that they did not need refrigeration or extra storage to accept the food and they did not know how to reach out to their community to receive the extra food.

 AmpleHarvest.org addresses and solves all of these challenges.

 What We Do

 AmpleHarvest.org strives to educate, encourage and enable millions of gardeners to donate excess food to local food pantries while also educating, encouraging and enabling thousands of food pantries nationwide to accept locally grown garden produce.”The AmpleHarvest.org “Elevator Speech”

 AmpleHarvest.org has been engaged in a massive nationwide education program to help America’s 40 million home gardeners learn about the opportunity to share their excess garden bounty with their neighbors in need.

 - Thanks to a grant from Google Inc, we do nearly $10,000 per month worth of advertising on the Internet.

 - We work with partners in the faith community such as the National Council of Churches to help church goers learn about their opportunity to donate food

 - We encourage people across America to post AmpleHarvest.org fliers at local garden shops and nurseries

 - Our extensive media coverage helps educate many more people about the opportunity to donate excess food